mvpdb/issues/README.md

-# issues
+# Filing an Issue:
-Issues, Bugs, and Feature Requests for Mvp DB
+This repository tracks [public issues, bugs, and feature requests](https://github.com/mvpdb/issues) for Mvp DB.